-- Dinner at Sky Bistro - With the daylight hours stretching in to the evenings, you’ll have amazing views from your cocktails through your desert from the Sky Bistro.
+- Dinner at Sky Bistro: With the daylight hours stretching in to the evenings, you’ll have amazing views from your cocktails through your desert from the Sky Bistro.
 Located atop the Banff Gondola, Banff’s newest restaurant focuses on quality Canadian cuisine.
 Come for appies and a glass of wine or for a two-course gourmet experience.
 Either way, the snowy peaks stretching into the horizon will make you want to linger.
 And until April 15, you can combine it with the Gondola's Alpenglow Festival on Friday and Saturday evenings.

-- Columbia Icefield Glacier Adventure - Massive Ice Explorers, specially designed for glacial travel, take passengers on a remarkable excursion onto the surface of the Athabasca Glacier.
+- Columbia Icefield Adventure: Massive Ice Explorers, specially designed for glacial travel, take passengers on a remarkable excursion onto the surface of the Athabasca Glacier.
 Come along for the ride of a lifetime as you learn a wealth of fascinating information about glaciers, icefields and their impact on our environment.
 Mid-point in the tour, passengers can safely step out onto the glacier and stand on this powerful ancient ice.
-The Glacier Adventure opens April 13.
+The Columbia Icefield Adventure opens April 19.

-- Ski the Canadian Rockies - So far, the spring of 2018 has been powder-heavy.
+- Ski the Canadian Rockies: So far, the spring of 2019 has been powder-heavy.
 We have fantastic conditions for warmer-weather skiing—think sunny days, quieter slopes and relaxing après, right through mid-May.

-- Glacier Skywalk - Step out on to breathtaking platform 918 feet above the valley floor!
-The Glacier Skywalk is a unique and unforgettable experience to learn about the mountains and do something you’ve never done before.
-It opens April 13.
+- Columbia Icefield Skywalk: Step out on to breathtaking platform 918 feet above the valley floor!
+The Columbia Icefield Skywalk is a unique and unforgettable experience to learn about the mountains and do something you’ve never done before.
+It opens April 19.

-- Banff Gondola - From morning exploration to evening stargazing, there’s no shortage of all-day fun at the Banff Gondola.
+- Banff Gondola: From morning exploration to evening stargazing, there’s no shortage of all-day fun at the Banff Gondola.
 Each of our signature seasonal activities have been designed to heighten every sense, by delivering memorable moments that celebrate the wonder of winter in the mountains.
-Winter of Wonder festival runs through to March 25, 2018.
+Alpenglow Festival runs through to April 15, 2019.